aliostad/PerfIt/README.md

 ```

-If you need to turn on or off publishErrors, publishCounters or publishEvents by category, please see examples above.
+If you need to turn on or off `publishErrors`, `publishCounters` or `publishEvents` by category, please see examples above.

 ### FileNotFoundException when registering the DLL using InstallUtil.exe